-If your new job in Kirkwood, MO also offers a 401(k), most employers will allow you to roll over your 401(k) savings to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
+If your new job in Kirkwood, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
+This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may not contain all the benefits of your previous one.
 A trustworthy financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

 3. Open a Rollover IRA

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account started to move funds from an oldemployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the savings there for your 401(k) rollover.
+A Rollover IRA is an account used to move funds from a formeremployer’s 401(k).
+If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
+Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Upon turning 72, you will be required to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+After turning 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.